Knowledge base

 Preamble

-- The process can be used at the beginning of a staging process, that is, the creation of a new version of your live website, in a development or testing environment:
+- The process can be used at the beginning of a staging process, i.e., the creation of a new version of your live website in a development or test environment:

-- Once the tests have been conducted and the changes have been validated on the staging copy, it is possible to deploy them to production (on the live site) using automated deployment tools or by making the changes manually.
+- Once the tests have been completed and the changes have been validated on the staging copy, they can be deployed to production (on the live site) using automated deployment tools or by making the changes manually.

 - Make your life easier!
-If needed, **local partners recommended by Infomaniak can handle these procedures**.
-Launch a **free call for tenders**.
+If needed, local partners referenced by Infomaniak can handle these procedures.
+Launch a free call for tenders.
 They take care of everything, freeing you from technical details.

 Simple method

-To install and set up a new WordPress site with the Infomaniak installer without overwriting your current website:
+To install and prepare a new WordPress site with the Infomaniak installer without overwriting your current website:

 1. Install WordPress in a second location

-At this stage, the main site (domain.xyz) remains untouched and you can calmly work on the new site new.domain.xyz.
-Both function in parallel.
+At this stage, the main site (domain.xyz) remains untouched and you can quietly work on the new site new.domain.xyz.
+Both work in parallel.

 2. Replace the old site with the new one

-Once the new site is complete, you can delete the first site to reuse its domain name for the new one:
+Once the new site is complete, you can delete the first site to reuse its domain name on the new one:

 - Delete the old site to make the domain name available and reuse it.